Top 5 This Week

 Food: The Best Diverse City for Eating in Canada

-Toronto’s food scene is perhaps the finest expression of what genuine multiculturalism produces when applied to cooking.
-The Chinese food (particularly in Scarborough and Richmond Hill) rivals anything outside China.
-The Ethiopian injera restaurants on Danforth Avenue and in the St. Clair West area are some of the best in North America.
+Toronto’s food scene is perhaps the truest expression of what genuine multiculturalism produces when applied to cooking.
+The Chinese food (above all in Scarborough and Richmond Hill) rivals anything outside China.
+The Ethiopian injera restaurants on Danforth Avenue and in the St. Clair West area rank among the best in North America.
 Little Portugal on Dundas West has the best pastéis de nata and piri piri chicken outside Lisbon.
 Greektown on Danforth has reliable souvlaki and lamb chops.
-The St. Lawrence Market (open Tuesday–Saturday) is the finest covered market in the city — fresh produce, excellent cheesemakers, a superb peameal bacon sandwich stall (a Toronto institution), and good coffee.
-The Junction, Roncesvalles, and Bloor West Village have the city’s best contemporary independent restaurants — try Edulis (Spanish/European seafood), Canoe (Canadian fine dining with Lake Ontario views from the 54th floor of the TD Bank), and Alo (the finest contemporary French in the city).
-For exceptional ramen: Raijin on McCaul, Sansotei in the city center.
+The St. Lawrence Market (open Tuesday–Sunday, closed Mondays) is the city’s standout covered market — fresh produce, accomplished cheesemakers, a superb peameal bacon sandwich stall (a Toronto institution), and good coffee.
+The Junction, Roncesvalles, and Bloor West Village hold the city’s strongest contemporary independent restaurants — try Edulis (Spanish/European seafood), Canoe (Canadian fine dining with Lake Ontario views from the 54th floor of the TD Bank), and Alo (the most refined contemporary French in the city).
+For exceptional ramen: Raijin on McCaul, Sansotei in the city centre.
 For Korean BBQ: the cluster on Bloor Street West near Christie.

 Day Trips: Niagara Falls and Beyond

-Niagara Falls (1.5 hours by car or GO/VIA train from Toronto) is one of those natural spectacles that looks better in person than in any photograph — the sheer volume of water (nearly 170,000 cubic meters per minute over the Horseshoe Falls) creates a physical experience of sound, spray, and vertigo that photographs cannot convey.
-The Journey Behind the Falls tunnel tour and the Hornblower boat tour (formerly Maid of the Mist) are both excellent for getting as close as possible.
+Niagara Falls (1.5 hours by car or GO/VIA train from Toronto) is one of those natural spectacles that looks better in person than in any photograph — the sheer volume of water (over 168,000 cubic metres per minute over the Horseshoe Falls) creates a physical experience of sound, spray, and vertigo that photographs cannot convey.
+The Journey Behind the Falls tunnel tour and the Niagara City Cruises boat tour (formerly Hornblower, and Maid of the Mist before that) are both ideal for getting as close as possible.
 Avoid the casino and tourist trap strip; stay for the illuminations in the evening.
-Niagara-on-the-Lake (30 minutes from Niagara Falls), a beautifully preserved Georgian lakeside town with excellent wineries, restaurants, and the Shaw Festival theatre, is an excellent addition.
+Niagara-on-the-Lake (30 minutes from Niagara Falls), a beautifully preserved Georgian lakeside town with renowned wineries, restaurants, and the Shaw Festival theatre, is a fine addition.
 The Thousand Islands (2.5 hours east on the St. Lawrence) and Algonquin Provincial Park (3 hours north, for canoeing and wildlife) are the other main day trip or weekend options from Toronto.

 Frequently Asked Questions

-What are the best neighborhoods to explore in Toronto?
+What are the best neighbourhoods to explore in Toronto?

-Kensington Market is Toronto’s most authentically multicultural neighborhood — a dense grid of Victorian rowhouses converted into vintage clothing shops, independent coffee roasters, Caribbean and Ethiopian restaurants, and Middle Eastern grocery stores.
-On Sundays in summer, the area goes car-free for “Pedestrian Sundays” — a street party with food stalls, live music, and general creative chaos.
-Adjacent Chinatown along Dundas Street West is one of the largest in North America, with excellent dim sum and bubble tea.
-The Distillery District is a beautifully preserved Victorian industrial complex — the former Gooderham and Worts whisky distillery (built in the 1850s, once the world’s largest) converted into cobblestone pedestrian lanes of galleries, boutiques, restaurants, and microbreweries, particularly atmospheric during the Toronto Christmas Market (mid-November through December).
-West Queen West is the creative district — independent art galleries, excellent cocktail bars, and the finest concentration of interesting new restaurants in the city.
+Kensington Market is Toronto’s most authentically multicultural neighbourhood — a dense grid of Victorian rowhouses converted into vintage clothing shops, independent coffee roasters, Caribbean and Ethiopian restaurants, and Middle Eastern grocery stores.
+On Sundays in summer, the area goes car-free for “Pedestrian Sundays” — a street party with food stalls, live music, and a general sense of cheerful disorder.
+Adjacent Chinatown along Dundas Street West is one of the largest in North America, with first-rate dim sum and bubble tea.
+The Distillery District is a beautifully preserved Victorian industrial complex — the former Gooderham and Worts whisky distillery (its landmark stone buildings rose in the 1860s as it grew into the world’s largest) converted into cobblestone pedestrian lanes of galleries, boutiques, restaurants, and microbreweries, at its most atmospheric during the Toronto Christmas Market (mid-November through December).
+West Queen West is the creative district — independent art galleries, characterful cocktail bars, and the finest concentration of interesting new restaurants in the city.

 What are the top attractions in Toronto?